 I have to admit I love making these little chocolate models, this year I’ve come up with these cutie pie little chocolate penguins, I’m sure you know someone who’d love one of these!

 If you’re short of time it’s good to have a quick and easy idea up your sleeve for your Christmas cake.
-This quilted version is more a technique than a design and although I’ve just used almond paste (marzipan) you can do it in just the same way with a Christmas cake covered in both almond paste and ready to roll icing.

 The Pink Whisk 12 Days of Christmas 2014